-Was there a suffragette in your family?
-Have you got a suffragette story to tell or a local suffragette you’d like to include on this website?
+Was there a suffragette or suffragist in your family?
+Have you got a suffrage story to tell or a local suffrage campaigner you’d like to include on this website?
 There doesn’t have to be a Bristol connection.
-If you have a suffragette story or information about the suffrage campaign you would like to add, you can email me here.
+If you have a suffrage story or information about the suffrage campaign you would like to add, you can email me here.

 The Suffrage Campaign in Tewkesbury and Cheltenham by Derek Benson